MARCspec/MARCspec/marc-spec.md

 # Introduction

-Since it is a common task to map [MARC] data to arbitrary formats, these mappings are normally based on a set of definitions of MARC fields and subfields called *MARC field specification* or short *MARC spec*.
+Since it became a common task to map [MARC] data to arbitrary formats, these mappings are normally based on a set of definitions of MARC fields and subfields called *MARC field specification* or short *MARC spec*.

 There are already implementations of MARC specs in tools like [marcspec], [catmandu], [solrmarc] and [easyM2R].
 Each of them using a different flavour of MARC spec.
 This document is an approach to normalize such field specifications.